dallas-hall/learning-containers-and-orchestration/kubernetes/04.security/README.md

 The Docker Seccomp JSON file has 3 elements:
 1. Architectures array filled with all the CPU architectures it applies to.
-2. Syacalls array filled with all the syscalls it is blocking or allowing.
+2. Syscalls array filled with all the syscalls it is blocking or allowing.
-3. Default action determins what to do with syscalls not defined inside the syscalls array.
+3. Default action determines what to do with syscalls not defined inside the syscalls array.

 ![images/seccomp-4.png](images/seccomp-4.png)